-sulfonamide

-Ó

-since 2013

-Key Findings Among Layer Chickens Over the 2016-2022 Period

-In the U.S. there are three primary phases of commercial egg production: hatchery, pullet growing farms and egg laying farms.
-In the U.S., the majority of chicks purchased by egg companies are sourced from hatcheries that are owned and operated by genetics companies.
+Key Findings Among Layer Chickens Over the 2016-2023 Period In the U.S. there are three primary phases of commercial egg production: hatchery, pullet growing farms and egg laying farms.
+The majority of chicks purchased by egg companies are sourced from hatcheries that are owned and operated by genetics companies.
 Consequently, data regarding antimicrobials administered to these day-old pullets prior to arrival on the pullet farm would be held by the genetics companies.
-Pullets are then raised on farms owned by the production company or contract growers until the

-birds are approximately 16 to 18 weeks of age.
+Pullets are then raised on farms owned by the production company or contract growers until the birds are approximately 16 to 18 weeks of age.
 The birds are then transferred to egg-laying barns which are often located on separate premises from the pullet farms.
 Hens will typically begin laying eggs around 20 weeks of age.
 The length of the productive life of a laying hen depends upon the number of egg production cycles utilized on the egg farm but typically ends when the hen is around 80 to 100 weeks of age.
 Antibiotic use in layer chickens is very different from broiler chickens and turkeys.
 Table egg production is similar to milk production, where the product for human consumption is produced on a daily basis.
 Most antibiotics that could be administered to laying hens have withdrawal periods that would prevent all eggs produced during this period from entering the food supply.
-This is one reason why little antibiotic is used in table egg production in the U.S. The only medically important antibiotic used in the laying hens in this dataset was chlortetracycline (CTC) administered in the feed, in part because it has a zero-day withdrawal, meaning that there is no loss of eggs during the treatment period.
+This is one reason why little antibiotic is used in table egg production in the U.S. The primary medically important antibiotic used in the laying hens in this dataset was chlortetracycline (CTC) administered in the feed, in part because it has a zero-day withdrawal, meaning that there is no loss of eggs during the treatment period.
 There are no other medically important antibiotics that are labeled for use in table egg production hens that have a zero day withdrawal.

-Only one medically important antibiotic was used in layer production for treatment and control of disease: Chlortetracycline (CTC) CTC was only administered via the feed in pullets and hens The majority (>95%) of CTC was used in the laying hens for treatment of disease Less than 0.2% of total hen-days were exposed to CTC All chicks in the dataset received gentamicin in the hatchery, which were owned and operated by the genetics companies.
+CTC was only administered via the feed in pullets and hens The majority (>95%) of CTC was used in the laying hens for treatment of disease, and no pullets in the dataset were given CTC in the feed during 2022 or 2023 Less than 0.1% of total hen-days were exposed to CTC All chicks in the dataset received gentamicin in the hatchery, which were owned and operated by the genetics companies.